hokkien-writing/hokkien-writing.github.io/source/English-Chinese_Vocabulary_of_the_Vernacular_Or_Spoken_Language_of_Swatow/F.md

 **fop**, bàuⁿ-phâi-chhiâng; hàuⁿ-pâi-chhiâng.

-**for**, in place of, thòi. sell for ready money, ​bōi-hīn-chîⁿ. on account of, in-ũi; ũi-tie̍h; uân-khî. buy it for me, kāng-uá-bói; kiau-úa-bói. this is for you, chí-kâi sĩ àiⁿ-pun-lṳ́. repeat correctly word for word, niām-lâi jī-jī bõi-tshò.
+**for**, in place of, thòi. sell for ready money, bōi-hīn-chîⁿ. on account of, in-ũi; ũi-tie̍h; uân-khî. buy it for me, kāng-uá-bói; kiau-úa-bói. this is for you, chí-kâi sĩ àiⁿ-pun-lṳ́. repeat correctly word for word, niām-lâi jī-jī bõi-tshò.
 I bought this chair for ̀ dollars, chí-chiah-íⁿ úa bói sì-kâi-ngṳ̂n. how much will you take for it? lṳ́ àiⁿ sĩ-mih-kè? lṳ́ àiⁿ jie̍h-tsōi-chîⁿ? set out for the Foo city, khí-sin àiⁿ-khṳ̀ Hú-siâⁿ. as for, lũn-ki̍p. what for? tsò-nîⁿ? sĩ-mih uân-kù? for life, che̍k-sì-nâng; che̍k-seⁿ. for the future, tshông-kim íⁿ-ãu; tsṳ̃-tshṳ́ íⁿ-ãu. for ever, ióng-ién; ióng-kú.

 **forage**, niêⁿ-tsháu. to, chiũ-tī tshú-niêⁿ. plunder, khiâng-to̍h.